 Prior to serving as city clerk, Mendoza served six terms between 2001 and 2011 in the Illinois House of Representatives.
 Starting as the youngest member of the 92nd Illinois General Assembly, she quickly earned a reputation as a tenacious and effective legislator who embraced a bipartisan approach to governing.
 She was routinely recognized for her leadership in the areas of social services, education, law enforcement, job creation and animal welfare.

-Mendoza lives in Chicago's Portage Park neighborhood with her husband, David Szostak, their 5-year-old son David Quinten Szostak, and her 82-year-old mother.
+Mendoza lives in Chicago's Portage Park neighborhood with her husband, David, her son, David, and her mother.